twitter/communitynotes/content/notifications.md

 description: Community Notes notification settings
 ---

+## Readers added a note to a Tweet to which you replied, Liked or Retweeted

+Sometimes, people read a Tweet before a Community Note appears on it.
+To give people more context in those cases, Community Notes sends notifications to everyone who has replied to, Liked or Retweeted a Tweet after a note starts showing on it.

+These appear in the notifications tab.
+They look like this:

+{{< figure src="../images/tweet-liked-alert.png" alt="Twitter app with a notification showing someone a note that's been added to a Tweet to which they replied, Liked or Rewteeted">}}

+These notifications are sent once a note has been showing on a Tweet for 24 hours, has been found particularly helpful (indicated by a [note intercept score](./ranking-notes.md) of 0.45 or higher), and the note was written within the past week.

 ## Alerts when a note needs your help

 Notes have the most impact when they get rated quickly and start showing on Tweets early.
 To ensure contributors don't miss the opportunity to rate notes on Tweets getting a lot of attention, Community Notes sends alerts requesting help from time to time.